 Since the mempool dictates how every transaction gets written to and confirmed on-chain, understanding the mempool can help you understand what is happening with your in-flight transactions and unlock deep insights into how blockchains work.

 In the course of building infrastructure to monitor the mempool, we've learned a lot about how it works.
 We want to share our insights about this fascinating part of the Ethereum ecosystem.
-To start, let’s introduce what the mempool is and why it matters to you and your Dapp.
+To start, let’s introduce what the mempool is and why it matters to you, traders, Dapps, and DeFi protocols.

 What Is The Mempool?